Sustainability at Colchester Institute

 At Colchester Institute we are passionate about preparing our students and apprentices for enjoyable and productive careers and also to contribute to our society.

-Last year we ran a pilot for some of our students in Carbon Literacy and will be offering this to those joining us in 2023-24.
-Carbon Literacy will be a feature of every course ensuring all students have the opportunity to study and discuss the issues arising from the Climate Emergency.
+Previously, we ran a successful pilot for some of our students in Carbon Literacy, which is now a feature of every course.
+This ensures all students have the opportunity to study and discuss the issues arising from the Climate Emergency.

 EV Charging Station